 Each resident and organization is entitled to provide input.
 The goal is to improve the community as a whole through program purposed project implementation based on the community need.
-At this time, no comment or view was rejected.
+During the public meeting, a comment was made regarding social service programs and small business programs.